Doctor of Philosophy (PhD) in Epidemiologic Science

 Many of our students are offered funding as GSIs, GSRAs or graduate fellows.
 If you do not receive such an offer, you may apply for financial aid through the University of Michigan’s Office of Financial Aid.
 This office requires applicants for any and all types of financial aid to complete the Free Application for Federal Student AID (FAFSA) provided by the American College Testing Center (ACTC).

 A FAFSA will be sent to you directly if you indicate your interest in financial assistance on the admission application form.
-FAFSAs are available from most high school or college libraries and financial aid officers, as well as from the School of Public Health Office for Student Engagement and Practice.
-FAFSA is also available at www.fafsa.ed.gov.
+FAFSAs are available from most high school or college libraries and financial aid officers, as well as from the School of Public Health Office of Student Affairs.

 Ready to Apply?